-During the period the Group refinanced its outstanding unsecured loan notes held by British Growth Fund, which carried a fixed interest rate of 7%.
-The refinancing is by way of a secured facility from Coutts & Co. priced at base rate plus 3.5%, amortising on a straight-line basis over five years.
+The secured facility from Coutts & Co. is priced at base rate plus 3.5%, amortising on a straight-line basis over five years.

 Financial assets by category

 Categories of financial asset included in the Consolidated Statement of Financial Position are as follows: